flectra-hq/documentation-user/content/legal/terms/enterprise.rst

 - take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Flectra SA cannot be held liable for any data loss;
-- grant Flectra SA the necessary access to verify the validity of the Flectra Enterprise Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer).
+- grant Flectra SA the necessary access to verify the validity of the Flectra Professional Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer).